FrancoisVongue/20-days-challenge/NODE.md

     Document middleware can `also` run for validate, init and remove.

 2. Second type - `query middleware`, they allow us to run actions before/after `a certain query` is executed.
-The difference between query and find hooks is in the string you are passing to the `pre/post` functions.
+The difference between query and document hooks is in the string you are passing to the `pre/post` functions.
     Now, `this` will point to the query, instead of the document.
     ```js